DreymaR/BigBagKbdTrix/README.md

 	- Implement a sort of a 'Under construction' message for the Mac platform.
 		- Link to the MKBorregaard topic there.
 - Better alignment of images and text around them.
-- Change font to 'Open Sans' for easier-on-the-eyes reading?
-- Additional padding at the bottom of 'code' blocks.
-- Fix class names
 - Possibly use CSS for the spoilers mechanism and js only for the classes' adding and removing?
 <br>